 - Storage Import/Export Service REST API Reference

-- We recommend using Import/Export Service if estimated uploading time is longer than 7 days.
+- We recommend using the Import/Export Service if estimated uploading time is longer than seven days.
 You can use DataTransferSpeedCalculator to estimate the time from data size and transfer unit.
 Import/Export can be used to copy to a standard storage account.
-You will need to copy from standard storage to premium storage account using a tool like AzCopy.
+You'll need to copy from standard storage to premium storage account by using a tool like AzCopy.

-If you are using AzCopy uploading your VHD to Azure, make sure you have set /BlobType:page before running upload script.
-If the destination is a blob and this option is not specified, by default, AzCopy creates a block blob.
+If you are using AzCopy to upload your VHD to Azure, make sure you have set /BlobType:page before running your upload script.
+If the destination is a blob and this option is not specified, by default AzCopy creates a block blob.

 Create a managed image from the uploaded VHD

-Create a managed image using your generalized OS VHD.
-Replace the values with your own information.
+Create a managed image from your generalized OS VHD.
+Replace the following values with your own information.

 $location = "East US" $imageName = "myImage"